CNA National Warranty offers its products only through dealers or agents and does not sell directly to the public.

 CNA National warranty services are sold through dealerships, so you can’t buy a vehicle service contract directly from this company.
 Therefore, it does not offer online quotes or quotes over the phone.
-However, if you have any questions about its products, you can reach out to them at 800-345-0191 or use the online contact form.
+However, if you have any questions about its products, you can reach out to the customer care team at 800-345-0191 or use an online contact form.

 CNA National Warranty Claims

-If you are a contract holder and would like to file a claim with CNA National Warranty, you can take your vehicle to the selling dealer or any licensed and ASE-certified repair facility.
+If you are a contract holder and would like to file a claim with CNA National Warranty, you can take your vehicle to the selling dealer or any repair facility certified by the National Institute for Automotive Service Excellence (ASE®).
 Since the company doesn’t display sample contracts online, we were unable to determine if and how the repair location would affect your final costs.
-A forum post we read during our research indicated that you may have the option of choosing a “disappearing deductible” and lower your costs if you take the car to the dealer for repairs.
+Previous customers have claimed that you may have the option of choosing a “disappearing deductible” and lower your costs if you take the car to the dealer for repairs.

-No matter where you decide to go for repairs, you should provide the repair facility with your contract number and ask them to contact CNA National Warranty for authorizing the repair before they begin any work.
+No matter where you decide to go for repairs, you should provide the repair facility with your contract number and ask them to contact CNA National Warranty to authorize the repair before beginning any work.